tuosuniversity/Vellum/Output/Articles/ES/4_Percepción en la Práctica/from-aristotle-to-ai-the-fascinating-evolution-of-ontology-and-its-impact-on-consciousness.md

----
-title: From Aristotle to AI - The Fascinating Evolution of Ontology and Its Impact on Consciousness
-post_excerpt: Explore how the philosophical concept of ontology has evolved from ancient Greek inquiry into the nature of "being" to a practical, active force in artificial intelligence and cognitive modeling.
-Discover how this shift profoundly informs the Quantum Mindfulness framework, revealing our inherent capacity to actively shape our experienced reality rather than merely observing it.
-taxonomy:
-    category:
-        - ["Core Concepts"
-        - "Framework Principles"
-        - "Perception"]
-    post_tag:
-        - ["ontology"
-        - "consciousness"
-        - "perception"
-        - "reality construction"
-        - "quantum mindfulness"
-        - "cognitive science"
-        - "mindfulness"
-        - "personal growth"
-        - "self-mastery"
-        - "psychodynamic dimensions"]
----
 ### From Aristotle to AI: The Fascinating Evolution of Ontology and Its Impact on Consciousness

 What is reality?
 This seemingly simple question has intrigued thinkers for millennia.
 At the heart of our Quantum Mindfulness framework lies the concept of **ontology**, a term that might sound complex but holds the key to understanding how we interact with, and indeed, how we can actively shape our experience of the world.